Duygualy/AI-Fashion-Assistant/README.md

 # AI-Fashion-Assistant

 Hello, unfortunately i couldn't load my codes because as long as i didn't take aliexpress api my code won't work.
+But i hope you read my report everything about this project is writed there and hopefully with your help i can make my graduation project and convert it into a business application.
+Thank you for looking ...